ronanyeah/learn-aws/README.md

 12 eb init, choose ireland, choose aplcation. remind them this is their eb permissions at work see how gitignore changes

+13 see site then got throuh code and look at the sdk

 eb deploy docs -
 http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-deploy.html